Radko Gudas: Florida Panthers

+Anaheim Ducks

+On 1 July 2023, Gudas signed as a free agent to a three-year, $12 million contract with the Anaheim Ducks.
+Entering his second season in Anaheim, Gudas was named the ninth captain in Ducks franchise history.

 International play

 On 6 January 2014, Radko Gudas was named to the Czech Republic men's national ice hockey team with teammate Ondřej Palát for the 2014 Winter Olympics in Sochi, Russia.
-Gudas would miss two games in the Olympics due to an apparent illness.
-He would appear in 3 games and record 4 penalty minutes during his first Olympics.
-The Czech Team were eliminated at the hands of Team USA.
+Gudas missed two games in the Olympics due to an illness.
+He appeared in three games and record four penalty minutes during his first Olympics.
+The Czech team was eliminated by Team USA.

+He represented Czechia at the 2024 IIHF World Championship and won a gold medal.

 Criticism

 Gudas' style of play has resulted in criticism, ejections, injuries to opposing players, and subsequent reviews and suspensions from the NHL's Department of Player Safety.
 NBC Sports writer James O’Brien noted Gudas’ growing list of indiscretions in late 2016, writing that “If the Department of Player Safety had a speed dial list of regulars, Gudas would have a prominent spot on it.”
 Hockey writers have described him as reckless and as a player who consistently demonstrates no regard for opponents in vulnerable positions.
 As a member of the Flyers, he has been referred to by the Philadelphia sports press as a player who “represents everything that the Flyers once were and should no longer aspire to be”, as well as “a cheap-shot aficionado, reckless, careless, damaging to the Flyers' chances of winning and to other athletes' health and safety, a player who can't be trusted by either his teammates or his opponents to play a tough, clean game.”

 On 2 December 2015, the league issued Gudas a three-game suspension for a headshot delivered to Ottawa forward Mika Zibanejad a day earlier, noting that an injury was caused and that the targeting of the head was avoidable.
-On 10 October 2016, Gudas was issued a six-game suspension for an injury-causing hit delivered to the head of Boston Bruins’ forward Austin Czarnik in a pre-season game.
+On 10 October 2016, Gudas was issued a six-game suspension for an injury-causing hit delivered to the head of Boston Bruins' forward Austin Czarnik in a pre-season exhibition game.